danhaywood/java-testsupport/README.md

 -   org.hamcrest:hamcrest-core:1.3
 -   org.picocontainer:picocontainer:2.14.1

+Note that the `@Mock` support has been backported from JMock 2.6 (not released as of this writing).

-For further discussion, see [this blog post](http://danhaywood.com/2012/07/11/mockito-like-automocking-and-optional-autowiring-in-jmock/).
+For further discussion on some of these features, see [this blog post](http://danhaywood.com/2012/07/11/mockito-like-automocking-and-optional-autowiring-in-jmock/).

 DbUnitRule
 ----------